KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization.md

 * Fork the KeyboardKit project and create a feature branch.
 * Create a new ``KeyboardLocale`` case and define all required properties.
-* Provide a `Resources/<id>.lproj` folder with localized strings for the new locale.
+* Create a new `Resources/<id>.lproj` folder for the new locale.
 * Make sure that linting works and that all tests pass, then push your changes to your fork.
-* Create a pull request in the main KeyboardKit repository, from your specific fork and feature branch.
+* Create a pull request from your specific fork and feature branch.

 In the PR, please provide any additional information that is needed to correctly support the locale.

+## Primary button types

-Usage of the various keys can be found in the following places:
+To properly translate the various primary button types, you can find them in the following places:

 * `done` - Apple Calendar, when adding new activity and tapping place or video call.
 * `go` - Mobile Safari, when typing a url.
 * `join` - System Settings, when joining a wi-fi network with password.
-* `next` - System Settings, when joining an enterprise wi-fi network with username and password.
+* `next` - System Settings, when joining an enterprise wi-fi network with uid/pwd.
 * `ok` - A standard OK button.
 * `return` - Apple Notes, when typing.
 * `search` - Mobile Safari, when typing in the google.com search bar.
 * `send` - Some chat apps (WeChat, QQ), when typing in a chat text field.
 * `space` - The text that is displayed on the space bar.

-Once the locale is merged into the main repo, [KeyboardKit Pro][Pro] will add ``CalloutActionProvider``, ``InputSet`` and ``KeyboardLayoutProvider`` types for the locale.
+## Emojis

+Emojis can be localized as well, but that is a massive undertaking.
+Have a look at the English localization file for an example.